 One of the major impediments for new rental real estate investors wanting to buy their first rental property is the cost.
 Yet while high property prices can be an obstacle for some, for other investors, the solution is to look for reduced-price residential properties.
 Many properties that sell below market value are foreclosed homes.
 And at first glance, those discount prices may seem like a bargain.
 But before you buy one, it’s crucial to meticulously weigh both the pros and cons of purchasing a foreclosed home to use as a St Peters rental property.

-Probably the most obvious benefit of purchasing a foreclosed property for your upcoming rental is the price.
-Foreclosures tend to be priced below market rates as the banks holding them may not want to own real estate – they only need their money.
-This makes the banks motivated to sell.
-Certainly, it is significant to understand why foreclosures are often sold at a reduced price because they aren’t typically in good condition.
-But if you’ve got some skills or budget to conduct a little fixing up, a foreclosed home may be the best choice for you.
+The first and most obvious benefit of buying a foreclosed property to use as a rental is the price.
+Foreclosures tend to be priced below market rates because the banks that hold them don’t want to own real estate – they want their money.
+This frequently makes the banks motivated to sell.
+Of course, it’s also important to understand why foreclosures are regularly sold at a reduced price.
+The most common reason is that the properties aren’t always in good condition.
+But if you have the skills or budget to make a little fixing up, a foreclosed home may be what’s best for you.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.